bonfire-networks/bonfire_tag/README.md

-# Bonfire:Tag
+# Bonfire.Tag

 An extension for [Bonfire](https://bonfire.cafe/) that handles:

-- Tagging posts or other things (i.e. with a Category from Bonfire:Classify or a location from Bonfire:Geolocate)
+- Tagging posts or other things (i.e. with a Category from Bonfire.Classify or a location from Bonfire.Geolocate)
 - @ mentions (WIP)
 - Hashtags (WIP)